 Weekly House, Padbury Oaks, 583 Bath Road, Longford, Middlesex, UB7 0EH

-If you wear glasses or contact lenses you must bring your most recent optician’s report along to
+If you wear glasses or contact lenses you must bring your most recent optician’s report along to the examination.

-Your AeMC will be able to help you with any additional individual preparations you need to make
+Your AeMC will be able to help you with any additional individual preparations you need to make before your appointment.

 You may be asked to complete the form in advance of your appointment.

 A medical examination at an AeMC may take up to 4 hours.
 The examination will include the following: